RitheshShenthar/submit-to-th/README.md

 7.Run the same command as in step (5) except with ```--build-state=completed```<br>
 8.Navigate to Treeherder UI and verify that result was logged.
 (Ensure that the correct Tier is selected as necessary in the dropdown.)

-##Using the tool
+##Extending the tool

 Treeherder provides a library, called ```treeherder-client```, to support data submission to a treeherder service instance.
 The submit-to-th project internally uses this module to execute submissions.
 Before you can submit data to treeherder, you will need at least this much information-<br>
-1. Hawk credentials - You will need to [acquire API credentials](https://treeherder.readthedocs.org/common_tasks.html#managing-api-credentials) in order to authenticate your submissions. <br><b>Note-</b><br> For local instances, you can use the command in the link only once Treeherder instance is up.
+1. Hawk credentials - Whether you are using a Local/Staging/Production Treeherder instance, you will need to [acquire API credentials](https://treeherder.readthedocs.org/common_tasks.html#managing-api-credentials) in order to authenticate your submissions. <br><b>Note-</b><br> For local instances, you can use the command in the link only once Treeherder instance is up.
 Also you will need to recreate the credentials every time you destroy and recreate the local instance.<br>
 2. repository - you will need to know which repository you want to log results against.<br>
 3. revision - you will need to know which revision of the above repository you want to log results against.<br>

  This tool can be customized to submit the results of any kind of job and any kind of repository.
 It contains python code that can help you submit data to Treeherder in two scenarios -

- 1) With S3 Logging.(Assuming S3 bucket is available for logging.)<br>
+ 1) Client is a Jenkins slave machine and has S3 Logging priveleges.<br>
  ```./submit-to-th.py --repository=[mozilla-inbound] --test-type=[functional] --revision [FILL] --treeherder-url=[http://local.treeherder.mozilla.org/] --treeherder-client-id=[FILL] --treeherder-secret=[FILL] --build-state={running|completed}   treeherder_venv
 ```
 The following os environment variables need to be set for this option or passed in through CLI-